monsterkodi/kslash/README.md

 **kslash** is a collection of path utilities.

-It is meant to be used as a replacement for the internal `path` module.
+It is meant to be used as a replacement for the [nodejs](https://nodejs.org/) `[path](https://nodejs.org/dist/latest/docs/api/path.html)` module.
 It aims to minimize the problems you get when writing platform independent code dealing with paths.
-But even if you target only one platform, I hope it might contain some tools of interest to you.
+I hope it might contain some tools of interest to you, even if you target only one platform.

 ## path(p)